 Riverside DUI Attorney

-The team at the Law Offices of Catherine A. Schwartz in Riverside, CA want to help local residents understand the dangers of DUI and know what to do after an arrest for DUI.
+The team at the Law Offices of Catherine A. Schwartz in Riverside, CA wants to help local residents understand the dangers of DUI and know what to do after an arrest for DUI.
 Having the right attorney by your side during this difficult ordeal can make a huge difference in the outcome of your case.
+Cases without experienced attorneys often see significantly longer, stricter punishments.
+It’s crucial to have someone you can trust, like the Riverside DUI Attorneys at the Law Offices of Catherine A. Schwartz.

 Driving under the influence (DUI) is a serious offense in California.
 Depending on the nature of a DUI offense, the potential penalties could include fines, driver’s license suspension, mandatory counseling, and even jail time.
 A DUI conviction will also remain on a driver’s record for up to ten years.